East Riding of Yorkshire Council faces Ofsted inspection

-"If the evidence suggests that those schools aren't receiving the support we would expect, we will inspect the local authority."'No fair deal'
+"If the evidence suggests that those schools aren't receiving the support we would expect, we will inspect the local authority."

 Sir Michael's comments came in the wake of an Ofsted report that suggested many of the poor children being left behind in schools now are in suburbs, market towns and seaside resorts rather than big cities.

 Beverley and Holderness Conservative MP Graham Stuart said that he had talked to East Riding council leaders and that the authority was taking the issue "seriously".

 Mr Stuart, who is chairman of the House of Commons education select committee, said the government needed to introduce a fairer funding formula for schools.